Allen Wright: Political career and service during the Civil War

 Wright became a member of the Choctaw Council in 1856.
 He was elected treasurer of the Choctaw Nation in 1859, and a member of the Choctaw Council in 1861.
 According to the Encyclopedia of Oklahoma History and Culture, he was elected to two terms in the Choctaw House of Representatives and to three terms as treasurer of the Choctaw Nation.

 Wright was among the signatories to the 1861 treaty that allied the Choctaw Nation with the Confederate States of America.
 The Choctaw and some of the other Southeast tribes believed the Confederacy's promise of establishing a Native American state if they won the war.
-Subsequently, Wright he joined the Confederate Army.
+Subsequently, Wright joined the Confederate Army.

 Wright joined Captain Wilkin's Company of Choctaw infantry on July 25, 1862.
 He was transferred to Company F of the Choctaw and Chickasaw Mounted Rifles on June 13, 1863.
 When the war ended, Choctaw Chief Peter Pitchlynn sent him as a delegate to the Fort Smith conference, where an armistice was signed with the United States.